 The end-of-year 2022 cohort will complete the program over three short blocks.
 These blocks have been chosen to take advantage of university holidays and minimise time away from study and employment obligations.

 Dates for the 2022 End-of-Year Blocks (subject to change) are:

 Applicants must ensure they are available for all the dates across all three Blocks listed above.

 Video interviews with shortlisted candidates will take place from 31st October and continue until all six places are filled.

 It provides current medical students and allied health students with the opportunity to experience Heart of Australia’s innovative service delivery model.

 Students will spend a cumulative 12 days immersed in Heart of Australia’s program, experiencing the locations, the communities, the medicine and the logistics that make it all happen.

-- gain first hand, in-person insights into the health inequity that exists in rural and regional Australia, meeting real people and hearing their stories.
+- Gain first hand, in-person insights into the health inequity in rural and remote Australia, meeting real people and hearing their stories.

 - Understand the life-saving and life-changing impact that specialists can have in rural and remote communities